The Accelerationism Events Dataset: Tactics, Techniques & Procedures

 Figure 9: Ideological Targets Excluding January 6 Cases

-In an effort to better understand the “why” of these cases, we also considered ideological targets of all non-January 6 crimes in the time period following the January 6 insurrection, in order to identify whether defendants and their affiliated crimes appeared to have been motivated or deterred by the insurrection.
+In an effort to better understand the “why” of these cases, we also considered ideological targets of all non-January 6 felonies in the time period following the January 6 insurrection, in order to identify whether defendants and their affiliated crimes appeared to have been motivated or deterred by the insurrection.
 As shown in Figure 10 below, the three most dominant ideological targets have not changed, however, crimes motivated by state governments seem to have increased and grievances involving race and ethnicity are still present post-January 6.

 Figure 10: Ideological Targets for Cases After January 6 (Jan 6 Cases Excluded)